QuirkyDataScientist1978/Microsoft-Azure-Machine-Learning-Engineer-Project-1-Udacity-Solution/README.md

 ## Hyperparameter Sampling

 Hyperparamters are adjustable parameters that let you control the model training process.
-This is a recurring step for each iteration of model training, controlled by hyperDrive.

-There are two hyperparamters for this experiment, C and max_iter.
-C is the inverse regularization strength whereas max_iter is the maximum iteration to converge for the SKLearn Logistic Regression.
+There are two hyperparamters for this experiment, --C and --max_iter. --C is the inverse regularization strength and --max_iter is the maximum iteration to converge for the Sci-KitLearn Logistic Regression model.

-We have used random parameter sampling to sample over a discrete set of values.
-Random parameter sampling is great for discovery and getting hyperparameter combinations that you would not have guessed intuitively, although it often requires more time to execute.
+We used random parameter sampling to sample over discrete sets of value.
+Random parameter sampling is great for discovery learning as well as hyperparameter combinations though it requires more time to execute.

 ## Model Training